 From samak we can make samak ki kheer, namkeen samak ke chawal.
 Today I am going to share namkeen samak ke chawal.
 It can be served with the aloo ka raita and dhaniya pudina ki chutni.
 You can see both of these recipes on my youtube channel.

-Some people do not eat tomatoes in the fasts.
-So, if you are one of those then do not add tomatoes in this recipe.
+Some people do not eat tomatoes during the fasts.
+So, if you are one of those then do not add tomatoes to this recipe.

 You can read more vrat recipes which are mentioned below :